sam2829/project-4-royal-sam/README.md

 ### The Strategy Plane

 Royal Sam Golf Club is intended to help golfers be able to book tee times to play at the golf course whether they are a member of a guest of the golf club.
-User will also be able to manage there bookings and be able to leave reviews and comment on other reviews.
+User will also be able to manage their bookings and be able to leave reviews and comment on other reviews.

 #### The Ideal User

 - Someone who enjoys playing golf.
 - Someone who likes to play different golf courses.
-- Someone who who is member of the Royal Sam Golf Club
+- Someone who is member of the Royal Sam Golf Club
 - Someone who would like to share the experience of playing at the golf club.
 - Someone who would like to book and manage all of their tee times online.